Dev-Forum-GBG/docker-workshop/Intro.md

 `Containers are the running application`

-When you `build` a Dockerfile, you create an Image which contains all the required information and files to start a Continer.
+When you `build` a Dockerfile, you create an Image which contains all the required information and files to start a Container.

 When you `run` an Image, it starts the container with the information and files built into the Image.